nurahmed123/hackatime/README.md

 ![](.github/assets/screenshot_browser_plugin.png)

-Note: the plugin will only sync heartbeats once in a while, so it might take some time for them to appear on Wakapi.
+Note: the plugin will only sync heartbeats once in a while, so it might take some time for them to appear on Hackatime.
 To "force" it to sync, simply bring up the plugin main dialog.

 ### Gnome Extension